 - Hyponymy and hypernymy, that is when a word in a language represents a generalization of the thing represented by the word in the other language.
 For instance, “seagull” is a layperson English word representing a subset of the family Laridae.
 In French, there is no such layperson term.
 Instead one will use either “goéland” representing the genus Larus which are big birds, or “

 mouette” representing several genera of the subfamily Larinae which are small birds.
-MT has not wayto know which one the author of the source text meant (even if the previous sentence clarified the issue).
+MT has no wayto know which one the author of the source text meant (even if the previous sentence clarified the issue).

 - Complex relationships.
-In English, the temporal bone is separated into parts coming from different embryological origins (the squamous, petrous and tympanic bones).
+In English, the temporal bone of the skull is separated into parts coming from different embryological origins (the squamous, petrous and tympanic bones).
 In French, the temporal bone is separated into regions of the adult structure, the “écaille”, “rocher”, and “mastoid”.
 It is impossible to translate one into the other.
 One has to reconstruct the entire description.

 - Context-dependent translation.
 MT typically focused on a word and its immediate surrounding.
 For instance, a human translator will understand that in the following sentences “La fille

-I am certain, there are other areas where MT performs unevenly or badly (for instance when it comes to household names, slang, etc.)
+I am certain there are other areas where MT performs unevenly or badly (for instance when it comes to household names, slang, etc.)

 Among the other issues presented by MT are two problems that mirror each other.
 Since the MT engines have no memory of the entire text, the same word can be translated differently in different parts.
 Sometimes it does not matter, as in “stream” and “trickle” in the example above.
 Sometimes it does, if we get sometimes “stream” and sometimes “cowl”!
 Conversely, because MT engines were built on a given training set, they tend to produce texts that are boring in terms of vocabulary and “robotic” in terms of style.
 To be fair, this is much less of a problem with